The Big Questions

-The Big Questions is an interfaith dialogue and ethics television programme usually presented by Nicky Campbell.
-It is broadcast live on BBC One on Sunday mornings, replacing The Heaven and Earth Show as the BBC's religious discussion programme.
+The Big Questions was an interfaith dialogue and ethics television programme usually presented by Nicky Campbell.
+It was broadcast live on BBC One on Sunday mornings, replacing The Heaven and Earth Show as the BBC's religious discussion programme.

 Format

 The format is loosely based on BBC One's political discussion show, Question Time, though it also contains elements that are more familiar to daytime chat shows.
 In the first four series, each show featured four panellists from a range of different religious and ethical perspectives, as well as a number of contributors from the live studio audience.
 In Series 5, the panel was dropped, and the debates took place entirely within the audience, which still featured a number of contributors.
+The programme was discontinued by the BBC in 2021.

-Each week, panel and audience debate three ethical, moral or religious topics which featured in the week's news.
+Each week, the panel and audience debated three ethical, moral or religious topics which featured in the week's news.

 Guests

 Panellists have included notable atheist Richard Dawkins, convert to Roman Catholicism Ann Widdecombe, Imam Ibrahim Mogra, Muslim commentator Mohammed Ansar, Rabbi Laura Janner-Klausner, Scottish philosopher John Joseph Haldane, Bible scholar Francesca Stavrakopoulou, Lord Carey, Jonathan Bartley, Peter Hitchens, Alexander Goldberg, Ian McMillan, Andrew Pinsent, Stephen Law, Tommy Robinson, Michael Nazir-Ali, Samuel Westrop, Peter Tatchell and Decca Aitkenhead.

 The programme used to have a slot for a celebrity interview in which a famous person talks about their life and their moral, ethical and religious beliefs and interests.
 Such celebrities have included Richard Dawkins, Annie Lennox, John Barrowman, Benjamin Zephaniah, John Simpson and Jamelia.
 In the second series this section was dropped, and the whole programme instead concentrates on the three discussions.

 The programme's 250th episode was 3 June 2018.